Kwangsa19/Ketmanto-Cybersecurity-Portfolio/README.md

 ## Portfolio
 > Please visit this [link](https://www.coursera.org/professional-certificates/google-cybersecurity) for further information.

+> Some of my documents are in PDF format to accommodate advanced formatting, include colorful presentations, and incorporate abundant screenshots for enhanced clarity and detail.

 I have developed a cybersecurity portfolio showcasing various tasks and projects completed during my journey to earn the Google Cybersecurity Professional Certificate.
 This program has provided insights into:
 * Programming for cybersecurity tasks
 * Frameworks and controls that inform security operations